Advertisement

 Official Application

-Apply directly through the official Village of Waterford portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Village of Waterford directly to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 Contact Information